 - Higher product prices may lead to a shrinking in demand.
 We all know the demand curve in Economics.
 When the prices tend to go higher, the demand for the products shrinks as the affordability of the consumer decreases and consumers shift towards substitutes.

 Some of the Limitations are as follows:

-- In most cases, the cost accountants are involved with the budgetary allocations and unaware of the current market scenario of the products and hence fail to determine the overall demand of the product, which leads to higher manufacturing overheads and higher selling prices of the product.
+- In most cases, the cost accountants are involved with the budgetary allocations and unaware of the products’ current market scenario and hence fail to determine the overall demand of the product, which leads to higher manufacturing overheads and higher selling prices of the product.

-- Its fixed in nature, so in case of under production, the business will tend to run through losses.
+- It’s fixed in nature, so the business will tend to run through losses in case of under production.